Yoshiro Nakamatsu: Floppy disk

-Nakamatsu claims IBM reached licensing agreements with him in the late 1970s.
-He also claims to have licensed his floppy disk to IBM in 1979, but that the details are "confidential".
-An IBM spokesman, Mac Jeffery, confirmed that the company did license some of his patents, but claimed they were not for the floppy disk, which he claimed IBM invented on its own.
-Another IBM spokesman, Brian Doyle, said they licensed 14 patents from Nakamatsu, but also claimed that they do not have anything to do with the floppy disk.
+According to Nakamatsu, IBM reached licensing agreements with him in the late 1970s.
+He also says to have licensed his floppy disk to IBM in 1979, but that the details are "confidential".
+An IBM spokesman, Mac Jeffery, confirmed that the company did license some of his patents, but said that they were not for the floppy disk, which he said IBM invented on its own.
+Another IBM spokesman, Brian Doyle, said that the company licensed 14 patents from Nakamatsu and those patents do not have anything to do with the floppy disk.

 Personal life

 Nakamatsu is the son of Hajime Nakamatsu, a banker, and Yoshino Nakamatsu, a teacher who provided early tutoring in mathematics and science and encouraged him to begin inventing.
 He studied engineering at the University of Tokyo.
 He has three children.

 In June 2014, Nakamatsu, who has contended that it should be possible for people to reach 144 years of age by taking care of their health, revealed that he is suffering from prostate cancer and that his doctors did not expect him to live past the end of 2015.
 He has sought a new treatment for the disease.
 In September 2015, Nakamatsu appeared at the awards ceremony for the Ig Nobel prizes, where he performed a song about his medical condition.